Boise State University: Student life

-Boise State's enrollment for the 2023-24 year was 26,727 students, with approximately 69 percent Idaho residents.
+Total Fall 2025 enrollment is a record 28,519 students (up 4.7% over the prior year), with approximately 69 percent Idaho residents.
 Boise State University has the largest graduate enrollment in Idaho.
-More than 90 percent of Boise State's first-year students come directly from high school.
+Nearly 94 percent of Boise State's first-year students come directly from high school.

 Housing

 At Boise State "18% of the students live in college-owned, -operated or -affiliated housing and 82% of students live off campus."

 Social fraternities and sororities

-Boise State has seen an increase in its Greek community; as of fall of 2023, there are 8 Panhellenic sororities and 11 fraternities active on campus.
+Boise State has seen an increase in its Greek community; the community includes 25 different chapters and 2,000 members as of Fall 2025.
 In 2023, the fraternity Alpha Kappa Lambda was suspended for a period of four years due to hazing rituals and incidents of alcohol abuse.